mose247/RT_final_assignment/README.md

 end function
 ```

-The logic behind the loops executed after the selection of the three driving modes is the following:
+The logic behind the loops executed after the selection of the three driving modes is the following.
 ###### automatic mode loop:
 ```
+initialize nav_cmd to navigate in the sub menu

+while (nav_cmd is not 'b')
+  get the coordinates of the target point via get_goal() insert the coordinates in the action message make the client sends the action message

+  while (nav_cmd is not 'g' or 'b')
+    nav_cmd= get input from stdin
+  end while

+  cancel current goal
+end while

+publish a null velocity on /cmd_vel to stop the robot
 ```